nanoframework/nanoframework.github.io/content/reference-targets/stm32f429i-discovery.md

 The ready to use firmware images provided include support for the class libraries and features marked bellow.

+> **Warning:** This firmware is built for hardware version B01.
+If you have a board with the new revision E01, the device won't be recognized.

 | Gpio | Spi | I2c | Pwm | Adc | Serial | Events | SWO | Networking | Large Heap |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | | :heavy_check_mark: |